How to Clean White Shoes

 Getty Images/Thanakon Niamchaona for EyeEm

 Always remember to check the care instructions for your shoes so that you can first attempt what the manufacturer recommends.
 If that doesn’t work, dive into some of these options to tackle the tough stuff.
-While there are lots of different solutions to consider when you’re tackling dirt on fabric and scuffed up soles, the best approach is usually to spot clean by hand using an old toothbrush or a white, soft rag, rubbing the cleaning solution in a vigorous, targeted circular motion.
-Keep in mind that if you use a colored cloth, you’ll risk transferring unwanted dyes onto your white shoes.
+While there are lots of different solutions to consider when you’re tackling dirt on fabric and scuffed-up soles, the best approach is usually to spot clean by hand using an old toothbrush or a white, soft rag, rubbing the cleaning solution in a vigorous, targeted circular motion.
+Keep in mind that if you use a colored cloth when cleaning, you’ll risk transferring unwanted dyes onto your white shoes.

 Some sneakers can withstand the wash cycle, but it’s always advisable to air dry your shoes rather than put them into the dryer.
-The heat of the dryer can break down adhesives used in the shoe’s construction and cause them to fall apart more quickly than you’d expect.
+The dryer's heat can break down adhesives used in the shoe’s construction and cause them to fall apart more quickly than you’d expect.

 Canvas shoes for youth, modern and casual-looking clothes.